auth0/docs/articles/api/authentication/api-authz/_get-token.md

   "link": "#resource-owner-password-and-mfa"
 }) %>

-This endpoint lets you request a challenge based on the challenge types supported by the Client application and the end-user.
+This endpoint lets you request a challenge based on the challenge types supported by the Client application and the end user.
 The challenge type indicates the channel or mechanism on which to get the challenge and thus prove possession.

 For details on the supported challenge types refer to [Multifactor Authentication and Resource Owner Password](/api-auth/tutorials/multifactor-resource-owner-password).